clebin/SpectrumAssetMaker/README.md

 This will create a byte for each square on the map that specifies which directions a player/character may move from that square.

-This feature requires 'solid' (true/false) and optionally 'ladder' (true/false) to be set on tileset tiles in Tiled.
+This feature requires 'solid' (true/false) and optionally 'ladder' (true/false) properties to be set on tileset tiles in Tiled.

+### path-width, path-height

-The path-width and path-height settings are used to specify how many squares wide/high the path needs to be.
+The path-width and path-height settings are used to specify how many tiles wide/high the gap needs to be to fit through.

+### path-map-tsyle

-The 'path-map-style' property can be set to 'overhead' or 'platform'.
-In overhead mode, a character can move in all 4 directions if there's a space.
-In 'platform' mode, the character can only move up and down if the tiles have 'ladder' set to true.
+The 'path-map-style' property changes navigation style.
+There are two options:

+* platform - character can only move up and down if the tiles have 'ladder' set to true.

+* overhead - character can move in all 4 directions if there's a space

+### Output foramt

 The byte format of a square in the path map is as follows: